 You know, Southern classics like this just never get old.
-Since the time I started my blog nearly 9 years ago, I’ve made it part of my mission to share those classic recipes that just help define the South’s food culture.
+Since the time I started my blog, I’ve made it part of my mission to share those classic recipes that just help define the South’s food culture.
 And while things have changed a little through the years, those tried and true favorites still have a special place in my heart… and on my menu.

-And while every family has their take on particular recipes, one of my favorite recipes is this Classic Baked Macaroni and Cheese from Southern Living.
-Of course, I put my own spin on it by using red rind hoop cheese, but it’s great with a sharp cheddar, too.
+Every family has their take on particular recipes, and one of my favorite homemade mac and cheese recipes is this Classic Baked Macaroni and Cheese from Southern Living.
+Of course, I put my own spin on it by using red rind hoop cheese, but it’s great with a mild cheddar, too.

 Hoop cheese is a mild and creamy cheese that used to be incredibly popular across the South.
 It has a slightly rubbery texture and mild nutty flavor.
 It’s made with milk only and doesn’t include cream or salt like a farmers cheese.

 Even though it’s not as readily available as it once was, many in the South can still find it at locally owned grocery stores, farmers markets, or even the local gas station convenience store.
-But, again, if you can’t find it, a sharp cheddar will work just fine.
-Y’all enjoy!
+But, again, if you can’t find it, a mild cheddar cheese will work just fine.

 Recipe Card